My old job had a pension and they offered me to cash out for $24k or get $100 per month for life — which should I choose?

 While the break-even calculation above is a useful starting point, the full picture is more nuanced.
 One key factor is the time value of money: a dollar held today is worth more than a dollar received later because of its potential to grow.

-There is an immediate mathematical reality to consider.
-The Fed funds rate currently sits in the 3.50% to 3.75% range following several cuts in late 2025, which has pulled typical high-yield savings account rates down from their 2023 peaks.
-That said, top high-yield savings accounts still offer up to around 4% to 5% APY as of mid-2026.
+The Fed funds rate currently sits in the 3.50% to 3.75% range after several cuts in late 2025, and the Federal Reserve held rates unchanged across all four of its 2026 meetings through June.
+As of early July 2026, top high-yield savings accounts at mainstream banks offer roughly 4.0% to 4.5% APY, with some specialized credit unions still reaching 5% on qualifying balances.
 At a 4% yield, a $24,000 lump sum generates roughly $960 a year in interest, or $80 a month, without touching the principal.
-At the full 5% available at select institutions, that math rises to $1,200 a year, precisely matching the $100 monthly pension payment.
-The core insight holds: depending on where you park the money, you can generate an income stream comparable to the pension while preserving the principal entirely.
+At 4.5%, that figure rises to $1,080 a year, getting close to matching the $100 monthly pension payment.
+The core insight holds: depending on where you park the money, you can generate an income stream that approximates the pension while preserving the principal entirely.

 Compound growth further tilts the analysis toward the lump sum over long time horizons.
 Receiving $100 a month for 20 years nominally equals $24,000, but factoring in reinvestment and compound interest allows the lump sum to pull well ahead of that figure over the same period.
 Under realistic return assumptions, it would take a very long time for accumulated monthly payments to catch up with a well-invested lump sum.